Master Minds (game show): Ultimate Trivia Challenge/Showdown

 For the first season, this round consisted of five open-ended questions.
 The contestant answers the questions while the Master Mind is isolated offstage, the Master Mind then returns to the stage to answer the same five questions.
 The correct answers are revealed after both the contestant and Master Mind have played.

 For the second season, the format was changed so that both the contestant and the Master Mind are onstage at the same time, writing their answers simultaneously.
 The correct answers are revealed after both participants have revealed their answers.
 The round ends immediately if it becomes impossible for the trailing player to tie (e.g., a score of 3–0).

 For the third season, the Ultimate Trivia Showdown was reduced to four questions.

 The contestant wins the round either by outscoring the Master Mind, or by tying and then correctly answering the Ultimate Trivia Question.
 If the contestant wins the round, they win $10,000 and return on the next show.
 As before, if the contestant wins the $10,000 three times (two times in season 3), they are invited to become a Master Mind.

-To date, two contestants have accomplished this: Kelly Gerhold and Lauren Cusitello both won in February 2023 after the rule change lowering the threshold for winning to two wins for season 3.
+To date, seven contestants have accomplished this: Kelly Gerhold, Lauren Cusitello, Cliff Galiher, Brendan Sargent, John Rhodes, Tim McCaigue, and Amanda Graver won after the rule change in February, April, August, September, October, and November 2023, lowering the threshold for winning to two wins beginning in season 3.

 Production

-The show's first season premiered on June 10, 2019, and ran every weekday for 65 episodes until September 6, 2019.
-A new show in 2020 was announced, along with a name change to Master Minds and Brooke Burns replacing Sherri Shepherd as host.
+Best Ever Trivia Show premiered on June 10, 2019, and ran every weekday for 65 episodes until September 6, 2019.

+In March 2020, the show was renamed to Master Minds, with Brooke Burns replacing Sherri Shepherd as host.
 Master Minds debuted with a new format on April 6, 2020, with 65 episodes until June 26, 2020.

-The second season began airing on December 7, 2020.
-For the second season, due to the ongoing COVID-19 pandemic in the United States, the contestants and Master Minds are spaced further apart (and the Master Minds now have individual podiums).
+On November 18, 2020, it was announced that the second season would premiere on December 7, 2020.
+For the second season, due to the COVID-19 pandemic in the United States, the contestants and Master Minds are spaced further apart (and the Master Minds now have individual podiums).